couchbaselabs/sg-replicate/README.md

 * `changes_feed_limit` -- the number of changes to fetch in each "batch".
 Setting this to a larger value will increase memory consumption.
 * `continuous_retry_time_ms` -- the amount of time to wait after an aborted replication before retrying.  (only applicable to continuous replications)
 * `replications` -- a "map" of replications, where each replication has a unique name.  they will be run in the order given in this file.
 * `source_url` -- url of source sync gateway, **without** the db name in the url.
+Can point to admin port (:4985) or user port (:4984), but be aware if you point it to the user port, you will probably need to set a username/pass in the url and will only replicate docs visible to that user.
 * `source_db` -- the source db to pull from.
 * `target_url` -- url of target sync gateway, **without** the db name in the url.
-If omitted, it will be assumed that it's the same as the `source_url`
+If omitted, it will be assumed that it's the same as the `source_url`  See `source_url` for discussion of which port to use.
 * `target_db` -- the target db to push to.
 * `lifecycle` -- possible values: `oneshot` or `continuous`.
      * `oneshot` replications will be run inline (synchronously), and it will not start the following replications until the oneshot replication completes.
-     * `continuous` replications run asynchronously and indefinitely.
+     * `continuous` replications are started in parallel with other continuous replications, and run indefinitely until they have a non-recoverable error.

 # Prerequisites

 * [Go](http://golang.org/doc/install) is required if you are building from source

-# Running sg-sync
+# Running sg-replicate

-* cd into <sg-sync>/cli directory
-* Take the config.json.example file and rename it to config.json
+* `cd <sg-replicate>/cli`
+* `cp config.json.example config.json`
-* Customize it to have your sync gateway URL's
+* Customize `config.json` according to your needs.
-* Run it:
+* Build and run:

 ```
-$ ./cli
+$ go build && ./cli.go
 ```

 *Notes on command behavior*:

-* If you have any continuous replications, the command will block indefinitely.
+* If you have any continuous replications, the command will block indefinitely, and only exit if there is a non-recoverable error with a continuous replication.
 * If you only have oneshot replications defined, the command will exit once they have all completed.

+# Release Status

+**Alpha / Experimental**

-# Todo Items
+# Todo

 * Logs are difficult to disentangle when multiple replications are running -- workaround: use separate instances and separate config files for each replication
-* Integration test with actual sync gateway (unit tests run against a mock sync gateway)
+* Integration test with actual sync gateway (the unit tests currently run against a mock sync gateway)
 * Clean up API to only expose what's necessary
 * Attachments handling should be made to be more efficient.
 Currently, attachment data is temporarily stored in memory before it is pushed to the target server.